devjoy05/blog-preview-card/README.md

 - This is my first time using a local font and I learned how to use the `@font-face` rule in CSS.

+- Using `clamp()` function to reduce the font size for the smaller screens without using media queries.

 ### Continued development